yantavares/ascii.mp4/app/README_EN.md

 This repository contains two versions of executables to run the **calabreso.txt** project without requiring additional setup.

+**Note:** To ensure simplicity and real-time execution, the executables operate in an optimized way that differs from the original project.
+See the [Notes](#notes) section for details.

 ---

 ## Available Executables